The Ins and Outs of Average Customer Lifetime Value: What You Need to Know

 Tools we love for customer reviews:

 • Yotpo: The most robust and the most expensive.
-It’s very simple to acquire reviews, approve, and syndicate them.
+It’s very simple to acquire reviews, approve them, and syndicate them.

 • Okendo: A newer, cost-effective solution.
-This provides most of the benefits of Yotpo, with the added benefit of individual reviews markup for Google (which is great for SEO).
+This provides most of the benefits of Yotpo, with the added benefit of individual review markup for Google (which is great for SEO).

 • Stamped: Simple, cost-effective, and easy to use after some work setting it up.